COMMON SEIZURE TRIGGERS

 There are numerous causes and types of seizures.
 Depending on a person’s immune system, general health, type and cause of seizure, and many other factors – one person’s seizure “triggers” will vary from the next.
 This article is NOT an attempt to identify and classify all types of triggers and seizures.
 What this section will attempt to do:

 - Explain What Seizure “Triggers” Are – from the lay person’s perspective rather than a clinical description.
 This section will also provide you with a useful way to visualize seizure activity.
 (See Below)

-If a person’s seizures seem “generalized” (and there is debate about whether or not such a classification is accurate or if we just don’t have tools sensitive enough to isolate the starting point), or when a person is highly susceptible to seizures (such as when under stress or suffering from sleep deprivation) – ANY stimulation that results in a surge in adrenaline or sensory input may be a trigger.
-Thus some people describe being “startled” into a seizure.
-Fear, pain, strong emotion, unexpected sounds, or a myriad of things may then become environmental triggers.
+If a person’s seizures seem “generalized”* or when a person is highly susceptible to seizures (such as when under stress or suffering from sleep deprivation), ANY stimulation that results in a surge in adrenaline or sensory input may be a trigger.
+Thus, some people describe being “startled” into a seizure.
+Fear, pain, strong emotion, unexpected sounds, or a myriad of things, may then become environmental triggers.

 Why is food a trigger?
-There is no doubt that specific foods and chemicals are triggers for many people.
-The reasons why could include; a spike in adrenaline when blood sugar changes quickly, an allergic reaction to something the body views as toxic, too much stress burden put on the digestive system or some other organ in the body, etc.
+There is no doubt that specific foods and/or chemicals are triggers for many people.
+Reasons for this could include a spike in adrenaline when blood sugar changes quickly, an allergic reaction to something the body views as toxic, too much stress put on the digestive system or some other organ in the body.

 Whatever the mechanics, identifying seizure triggers in your particular situation will allow you to work to avoid them.

 *There is debate about whether or not such a classification is accurate or if we just don’t have tools sensitive enough to isolate the starting point.